The time limit for the half marathon is 3 hours

-In 2016 there will be no pack collection and expo, Race numbers and timing chips will be posted out to all participants in advance of race day.
+Pack Collection dates to be confirmed, Race numbers and timing chips will be posted out to participants in advance of race day.
 All finishers will receive their t-shirt in their finishers' pack when they complete their event in Ormeau Park.

 All of our volunteers receive event training to help them prepare for the Marathon.